abhishekbera86/delivery_bot_pkg/PROJECT_SUMMARY.md

-# Delivery Bot Project - Complete Summary
+# Mapping and Location Tagging Project - Complete Summary

 ## Project Overview

-This is a complete ROS2 Jazzy project for TurtleBot 4 delivery automation, designed to:
+This is a complete ROS2 Jazzy project for TurtleBot 4 mapping and location tagging, designed to:
 1. **Create SLAM maps and tag locations simultaneously** - Unified GUI workflow
-2. **Navigate to tagged locations** - Autonomous delivery using Nav2
+2. **Tag locations after map is loaded** - Location tagging with AMCL localization

 ## Two Main Workflows